Lenders-Cooperative/django-twilio-2fa/README.md

 ### Changelog

+* 0.29 - downgraded requirements for inclusivity
+* 0.28 - added better customization of user messaging
 * 0.27 - allow sending verifications to different values; set default status code for errors to 400
 * 0.26 - added handling of Twilio Error 60200
 * 0.25 - bug fix for handling unauthenticated users